ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 separator "." **MAY** be replaced to match the user locale for display purposes.

 In legacy media containers, it is possible that the "," character might have been used as a separator or that digit grouping delimiters might have been used.
-A `Matroska Reader` **SHOULD** consider the following character handling to parse such legacy formats:
+A `Matroska Reader` **SHOULD** use the following character handling to parse such legacy formats:

 * if multiple instances of the same non-number character are found, they are be ignored,